Introduction: David Copperfield by Charles Dickens Book Review

 3. Mr. and Mrs. Micawber

-The couple is vivid characters described by Dickens.
+The couple is a vivid character described by Dickens.
 Mr. Micawber's business failed and led to bankruptcy, and he has been in a state of failure since then, but Mrs. Micawbert believes that her husband has extraordinary talents, and his repeated trials and failures prove that it is not his lack of ability, but social problems.

 She emphasized time and time again that she would not abandon her husband, and that she would keep her promise of marriage to death.
 This little woman was stubborn and a little too focused on her husband, but she had to say she was loyal and embarrassing.